Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

-Ukrainian president Volodymyr Zelenskiy gave his first big interview with leading liberal Russian journalists since the start of the war via Zoom on March 27.
+Ukrainian President Volodymyr Zelenskiy gave his first big interview with leading liberal Russian journalists since the start of the war via Zoom on March 27.

-He spoke with the Latvia-based editor-in-chief of Meduza Ivan Kolpakov that has been declared a “foreign agent” by the Kremlin; the editor-in-chief of liberal opposition broadcaster Dozhd TV channel Tikhon Dzyadko that was recently closed down in Russia; well known journalist and writer Mikhail Zygar, who also asked Zelenskiy one question from Novaya Gazeta editor-in-chief who was recently awarded the Nobel peace prize Dmitry Muratov; and Kommersant special correspondent Vladimir Solovyov.
+He spoke with the Latvia-based editor-in-chief of Meduza, Ivan Kolpakov, who has been declared a “foreign agent” by the Kremlin; the editor-in-chief of liberal opposition broadcaster Dozhd TV channel Tikhon Dzyadko that was recently closed down in Russia; well-known journalist and writer Mikhail Zygar, who also asked Zelenskiy one question from Novaya Gazeta's editor-in-chief, Dmitry Muratov, who was recently awarded the Nobel peace prize; and Kommersant special correspondent Vladimir Solovyov.

-The interview was taken on zoom.
+The interview was taken on Zoom.
 Meduza publish it in Russian in its entirety and with minimal editing.
 It is also available on the YouTube channel of Mikhail Zygar , the YouTube channel of Tikhon Dzyadko and Ekaterina Kotrikadze and elsewhere.

 The main points to come out of the interview include: